Skparab1/skparab1.github.io/README.md

       - dots display
       - dots work when clicked
       - arrows display
-      - arrows work when clicked
+      - arrows work when clicked, but speed up carousel

 -------------------------------------------- dont go below this line stuff is not organized --------------------------------------------